 How to Make Caramel Apple Cheesecake Recipe

-Step 1: Make the Luxurious Caramel Sauce
+Step 1: Make the Perfect Salted Caramel Sauce

-Step 3: Whip Up the Creamy Cheesecake Filling
+Step 3: Whip Up the Cheesecake Filling

 Step 5: Cook the Cinnamon Apples and Assemble